 Overcoming fears is one of the greatest challenges of humanity.
 Fearful minds create divisions, disharmony, chaos, and wars.
-Therefore, it’s imperative to understand the nature of fear, how it plays out in the unaware minds, and how to eradicate it.
+Therefore, it’s imperative to understand the nature of fear, how it plays out in the unaware minds, and how to minimize it.

 Modern life is much more comfortable, and today we don’t encounter life-threatening situations regularly.
 Yet that fear remains.
 Now it has transformed from physical to psychological.

 Eradication of fear enables us to live a joyful life – a life of meaning and full of creative pursuits.
-It enables us to develop love, kindness, and compassion, not only towards others but also towards ourselves. we cannot love others until we learn to love ourselves.
+It enables us to develop love, kindness, and compassion, not only towards others but also towards ourselves.
+We cannot love others until we learn to love ourselves.

 We usually create fear internally in our minds through our thoughts.
 Thoughts create insecurities.
-Insecurities cause us to accumulate more, like more money, and other items of convenience.
+Insecurities cause us to accumulate more, like more money and other items of convenience.

 When we hear about a terrorist attack in some remote corner of the world, and that very moment we become fearful.
 We start imagining ourselves in that very same situation.

-Imagine a situation where you have an immediate threat to your life, like when someone attacks you on the street, having fear in such a case would be natural.
+Imagine a situation where you have an immediate threat to your life, like when someone attacks you on the street; having fear in such a case would be natural.
 The danger here is imminent, uncontrollable, and requires immediate action (fight or flight).

 Therefore, fear is a handy tool of the mind.
 But we have forgotten how to use this tool.
 We start generating fear in situations where it’s not required.
 It happens when our mind wanders away from the present moment.

-For example, we get worried about, “Who will take care of my family if something happens to me”, “I left my cupboard open, what if someone breaks into my house and steals my stuff”, “My company is laying off people, what will happen if I get fired”, “I spoke rudely to my mother last night, what if she never calls me again”.
+For example, we get worried about, “Who will take care of my family if something happens to me,” “I left my cupboard open, what if someone breaks into my house and steals my stuff,” “My company is laying off people, what will happen if I get fired,” “I spoke rudely to my mother last night, what if she never calls me again.”

-These are not immediate threats but still we invoke fear based on such thoughts.
+These are not immediate threats, but still, we invoke fear based on such thoughts.
 Our brain cannot differentiate between an actual threat and a perceived one.

 Fears can be in our conscious, subconscious, or unconscious mind.
-Therefore, to eliminate fear we must carefully assess and understand where the fear comes from.
+Therefore, to eliminate fear, we must carefully assess and understand where the fear comes from.

 This process requires a thorough inquiry because fears can be varied, subtle, and abstract.
 Some of them lie in the deep recesses of the mind and can manifest in various ways.